Supplier Risk Management: The Definitive Guide

 The 2022 invasion of Ukraine by Russia forced several global manufacturers to pause production and threatened the global wheat supply.
 Companies such as Carlsberg, Coca-Cola, Mondelez International, Nestle, and steel manufacturer and miner ArcelorMittal have thus far suspended operations.
 Ukraine is also a top producer of rare earth metals such as copper, which is an important input to many manufactured goods and electronics.
 These disruptions have required companies to gather information from suppliers with Ukrainian operations and adjust their production schedules and processes accordingly.

 Sanctions are an additional consideration.
-In the example of the Russian invasion of Ukraine, several nations placed export blocks and sanctions on the Russian government that have impacted the ability of Russian companies to conduct international business.
-In response, experts predict an increase in Russian cyber-attacks against western governments and western-based companies.
+In the example of the Russian invasion of Ukraine, several nations placed export blocks and sanctions on the Russian government, which have impacted the ability of Russian companies to conduct international business.
+In response, experts predict an increase in Russian cyber-attacks against Western governments and Western-based companies.

 The Suez Canal Obstruction